bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/model.md

 ## x-go-type

 This extra field overrides a model type.
 This is useful when you want to use a custom type instead of generated one.
-If the `x-go-type` is set, the tool will not generate the model, but will import and use the specified type in the generated code.
+If the `x-go-type` is set, the tool ignores the object definition and will import and use the specified type instead.
 It can be any built-in type, a type from the standard library, third-party libraries, and other generated types.

 `x-go-type` can have string value with type name, e.g. `x-go-type: string`.
 In this case, the tool just